 Sorry to say this, but… please don’t!

 There is so much you can do to ensure that your pelvic floor is supporting you effectively.
 Sometimes it just requires a few weeks of focusing on other types of exercise to encourage your core to support you more productively.
-Once you know that a few simple movements are easily do-able, you can go back to doing what you love – without the wet pants!
+Once you know that a few simple movements are easily do-able, you can go back to doing what you love – jogging, jumping and skipping without the wet pants!

 Running heavily impacts your core.
 Each time your heel strikes, a huge load moves through your body and, if your pelvic floor is struggling, this really needs to be addressed.

 Einstein gave the definition of insanity as “doing the same thing over and over again and expecting different results”.
 And, forgive us for saying this, but we see a lot of people who fall into this bracket!

 Many women think that incontinence will get better as their children grow up, but this is rarely the case.
 If anything, our pelvic floor health tends to decline with age.
 As we hit menopause and oestrogen levels drop, pelvic floor trouble becomes prevalent, in fact over 50% of women over 50 have a degree of prolapse.